-To exhaust the body is one thing, but once a person reaches the point where they no longer find joy in their work, no longer care about clients and colleagues, and each new work day brings only dread, things have already spiraled out of control.
+To exhaust the body is one thing, but once a person reaches the point where they no longer find joy in their work, no longer care about clients and colleagues, and dread each new work day, it's not just exhaustion - it's burnout.

 After analyzing data from nearly 9,000 people who took the Burnout Test (Service Fields), our results reveal that the majority of our sample has some symptoms of burnout - though not to an extreme degree.
 This finding could simply be a result of self-selection bias – people who experience symptoms of burnout might be more inclined to take the test.
 Therefore, we consider the sample to be composed mostly of people who are somewhat prone to burnout.

 The most common issues were overall fatigue, being overwhelmed and feeling unfulfilled at work.
 Gender comparisons reveal that women are more likely than men to experience physical symptoms of burnout (headaches, gastrointestinal disturbances) while men scored slightly lower on job fulfillment.
 Additional statistics indicate that 34% of the people in the sample have consulted a professional for a stress-related problem, 9% are considering it, 6% have been previously diagnosed with burnout, and 18% indicated that they have taken at least a week off work or school to recover from stress.

 Those who are currently being treated for burnout are significantly more detached from their job and experience more physical ailments than those who don’t have burnout.
 Those with a high stress level at work have a lot less energy and are significantly more fatigued.
 And when it comes to feeling overwhelmed, results are through the roof: those with a high level of stress had a score of 71 on our Overwhelmed scale (score range from 0 to 100) while those with a low degree of stress scored only 27 – that’s a 44-point difference.